Guide

 Methods of calculating depreciation

 You also need to decide how an asset’s value will decline over its lifespan.
 Will it lose most of its value early, or will it lose value at the same rate every year?
-There are many different methods of calculating depreciation, and some of them are quite complex.
-Three of the most common are:
+There are several methods of calculating depreciation.

 Straight line depreciation